 Figure: Skill acquisition, progression and regression back to previous stages (Adapted from elijahconsulting.com)

-b) Reflective Competence as next stage in cycle
+b) Reflective Competence as next stage in the cycle

 There is another perspective too.
 We do not stay unconscionably competence all the time unless we continue practicing it and keep making some adjustments and improvements in our competence.
 If we don’t do so, we lose competence in some cases.
 That how William Taylor (Chair, Department of Homeopathic Medicine, National College of Natural Medicine) suggested that after ‘unconscious competence’ there is a fifth stage too.
 Reflective Competence to represent the continuous self-observation to keep ideas and skills fresh, and allows for skill development further (as cited by Chapman at Business Ball Website).
 In reality, it is a closed loop cycle of these 5 stages of competence development.